mr-suno/Starry/README.md

 ### Upcoming Changes

-1. More Exploits
+1. More Content
-- - Coming with Key-related fixes
+- - Fixing Delta support
-  - Changes Started on: **August 14th**
+  - TONS of new Murder Mystery 2 features!